 Maintaining the health and safety of inmates — and ultimately reducing the mortality rate — is a complex and challenging task, albeit one that should be at the core of the correctional mission.
 Prisons and jails have a constitutional obligation to care for the inmate population and, ultimately, most forms of mortality within correctional facilities are preventable, to varying degrees, with the proper interventions.
 Many inmates enter facilities in poor health.
 They disproportionately suffer from mental illness, disease and addiction; many are prone to violence.
 The conditions of confinement can be detrimental to overall health and safety in a variety of ways and can exacerbate certain preexisting conditions.
 Studies have established that these findings are consistent.

-in incarceration rates has been the confinement of greater numbers of generally unhealthy individuals for longer periods of time.
+Once consequences of the growth in incarceration rates has been the confinement of greater numbers of generally unhealthy individuals for longer periods of time.
 That, coupled with rising health costs, generally represents a significant taxpayer burden.
 Although there is great variance in the quality of care provided by facilities across the country, in general these factors, combined with resource constraints at all levels of government, make it difficult to maintain appropriate standards of inmate care.

 The joint RAND-DU study on inmate mortality, “Caring for Those in Custody: Identifying High Priority Needs to Reduce Mortality in Correctional Facilities,” is part of a multiyear research effort, the Priority Criminal Justice Needs Initiative, to identify innovations in technology, policy and practice that benefits the criminal justice sector.
 In response to a recent increase in inmate mortality rates, the study aimed at producing a better understanding of factors contributing to mortality and identifying key needs associated with improving outcomes.
 The results also help inform NIJ’s research agenda moving forward and, along with future research, will help guide policy-makers and facility leaders on addressing care needs.